DavitChomakhidze/rest_country_api/README.md

-# TBC x USAID
+# FrontEnd Mentor Rest-countries-api

-This is a replica of the original website: https://www.tbcacademy.ge/usaid
+This is a Frontend Mentor challenge where I built a fully functional website from scratch using only the provided design and API.
+The goal of the project was to fetch and display country data using the REST Countries API, implementing features like search, filter by region, and dark/light theme toggle

 ## Tech Stack